adiprerepa/SmartPark/README.md

 Point the camera of the Raspberry Pi in a direction so it can see the liscence plate.
 Download the contents of the Raspberry Pi folder on the Raspberry Pi.  ls to the folder and do `java -cp ":jrpicam-1.1.1.jar:" CameraSender` to run the CameraSender.class file.

+## Further Expansion

+This program can be expanded to maintain a running memory of cars and their license plates in a parking lot.
+We plan on adding this as an extension to the project.

 ## Built With

 * [JRPiCam](https://github.com/Hopding/JRPiCam "hello"), the Java version of the RPi Camera Modu API.